chrismhodgson/nextjs-pfrac/data/_pages/competitions/club-championship.md

 Qualification for the section Championships and overall Championship is exactly as in recent years: to qualify for each section you need to compete in at least 3 of the section events (out of 7 events, including, if you wish, the series event, but you don’t have to run the Spencer’s Dash or Silkstone Shuffle).

-To qualify for the Overall Championship you have to compete in 9 from the total of 22, with at least 2 of these races from each section.
+To qualify for the Overall Championship you have to compete in 9 events, with at least 2 of these races from each section.
 Your 9 best race scores, including the minimum of 2 from each section, will be added together to form an Overall Championship total.
 If you do the club mile, that can be one of your 9 qualifying events (if it is one of the 9 best scores).

 All first claim members are included in the Championship.
 Juniors running in senior races (where permitted) will be included in the Under 20 category.
 Members joining (or re-joining) during the year will only have results counted from the date their subscription has been paid.